 - Faculty members are entitled to full freedom in research and publication of results.
-In addition, academic freedom is a value that is to be protected in other ways, for example, through incorporation into other policies; see, e.g., AO 45, Gift Acceptance and Naming Policy, Appendix A. - Faculty members do not lose their right to academic freedom, with respect to research, if they are not adequately performing their other duties.
+In addition, academic freedom is a value that is to be protected in other ways, for example, through incorporation into other policies. - Faculty members do not lose their right to academic freedom, with respect to research, if they are not adequately performing their other duties.
 However, academic freedom does not excuse faculty members from adequately performing their other duties, complying with University policy and complying with any applicable conditions related to funding.
-The AAUP makes clear that academic freedom in research is subject to certain limitations, such as professional competence and ethics and "does not mean that individual faculty members are free to teach or publish whatever they want without repercussions."
+The AAUP makes clear that aAcademic freedom in research is subject to certain limitations, such as professional competence and ethics and "does not mean that individual faculty members are free to teach or publish whatever they want without repercussions."